Origins – March 1992 to 1996

 Ghost Skies – 2010 to 2012

 In 2010, the Ghost Skies (GS) tournament was created out of the ashes of the Forgotten Skies tournament.
 II./JG 1, as well as other “full switch” squadrons, was instrumental in its creation.
-Like Forgotten Skies before it, Ghost Skies was originally build around Lowengrin’s DCG.
+Like Forgotten Skies before it, Ghost Skies was originally built around Lowengrin’s DCG.
 However, the Ghost Skies tournament eventually adapted it, creating their own dynamic campaign system.
 The first Ghost Skies event was Kursk.
 Following that, Ghost Skies would run a new campaign every few months.
 Over the years, Ghost Skies coordinated the following campaigns: Slovenia, the Solomons, the Western Front ’44, Italy, Malaya, Kiev, and finally the Eastern Alps.

 While Ghost Skies was in full swing, 1C: Maddox Games released IL-2 Sturmovik: Cliffs of Dover in March 2011 to mixed reviews.
 While the game showed a tremendous amount of promise, it was not the next-generation simulation that the greater IL-2 community was hoping for.
 Thus, II./JG 1 and Ghost Skies continued to move forward using the older IL-2 Sturmovik: 1946 game.